Air Passenger Protection Regulations Highlights

 |Length of delay||Amount (CAD)|

-A passenger will have one year to make a compensation claim with the airline that operated the disrupted flight.
-The airline would have 30 days to respond by issuing a payment or indicating why it believes compensation is not owed.
+A passenger has one year to make a compensation claim with the airline that operated the disrupted flight.
+The airline has 30 days to respond by issuing a payment or indicating why it believes compensation is not owed.

-Airlines will have to offer passengers this compensation in monetary form.
-They could also offer passengers alternative forms of compensation (e.g., vouchers or rebates), but passengers will always have the right to select what they prefer.
-As well, alternative forms of compensation offered will have to be of higher value than the monetary compensation that is required, and can never expire.
+Airlines have to offer passengers this compensation in monetary form.
+They can also offer passengers alternative forms of compensation (e.g., vouchers or rebates), but passengers always have the right to select what they prefer.
+As well, alternative forms of compensation offered have to be of higher value than the monetary compensation that is required, and can never expire.

 Standards of Treatment

-After a delay at departure of 2 hours, the airline operating the disrupted flight will have to provide:
+After a delay at departure of 2 hours, the airline operating the disrupted flight has to provide:

 - food and drink in reasonable quantities; and

-Finally, once a delay is expected to extend overnight, airlines will have to offer hotel or other comparable accommodation free of charge, as well as free transportation to the accommodation.
+If a passenger must wait overnight, airlines have to offer hotel or other comparable accommodation free of charge, as well as free transportation to the accommodation.

 Rebooking and refund

-For all types of flight delays or cancellations, the airline operating the flight will have to ensure passengers complete their itinerary (that is, reach their final destination).
-Once a delay reaches 3 hours, an airline will also need to rebook the passenger on their next available flight.
+For all types of flight delays or cancellations, the airline operating the flight has to ensure passengers complete their itinerary (that is, reach their final destination).
+When a flight is cancelled, or once a delay reaches 3 hours, an airline must also offer alternate travel arrangements in the same class of service and using a reasonable route.
+The airline must rebook the passenger on the next available flight operated by them or an airline with which they have a commercial agreement.

-In the event of a flight disruption outside of the airline's control, a large airline will be required to rebook using the services of another (competing) airline, if their own next available flight does not depart within 48 hours.
+In the event of a flight disruption outside of the airline's control, a large airline is required to rebook using the services of another (competing) airline, if the next available flight operated by them or an airline with which they have a commercial agreement does not depart within 48 hours of the end of the event that caused the disruption.

 Seating of children (as of December 15, 2019)